madScripting/BigWigs-Kronos/README.md

 Latest adjustments for Kronos 3 and 4 made by <a href="https://github.com/madScripting"><b>Relar</b></a><br>

 ## Revisions
-30001	Final K4 Pre-BWL release
+30001	Final K4 Pre-BWL release<br>
-20061
+20061<br>
-	Drakkisath			Overhaul of the adds counter and conflag timer after broad testing WorldBuffs			Changed delivery method, from BigWigs_sync to SendAddonMessage for maximum "contamination" LoadOnDemand		Added Orgrimmar and STV in the auto-enable bigwigs for maximum worldbuffs "contamination" 20060
+	Drakkisath			Overhaul of the adds counter and conflag timer after broad testing<br>
+	WorldBuffs			Changed delivery method, from BigWigs_sync to SendAddonMessage for maximum "contamination"<br>
+	LoadOnDemand		Added Orgrimmar and STV in the auto-enable bigwigs for maximum worldbuffs "contamination"<br>
+20060<br>
 	MC - Golemagg		Fixed the EAT EAT to happen only once WorldBuffs			Attempt to fix sync
 20059